 Class names are represented in monospaced font, as are method names.
-For example: "DbEnv::open() is a DbEnv class method."
+For example: "The Environment() constructor returns an Environment class object."

 Variable or non-literal text is presented in italics.
-For example: "Go to your DB\INSTALL directory."
+For example: "Go to your DB_INSTALL directory."

 Program examples are displayed in a monospaced font on a shaded background.
 For example: